Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/007_EXP_WAVEFRONT_INTERFERENCE_COLLAPSE/README.md

 **Why this paper supports EXP_007**

 - Recasts the Bayesian belief update for an HMM as a **chaos game**: at each timestep, the observation picks one of several affine maps on the belief simplex, and iterating this procedure generates a **fractal belief attractor**.
-- In that picture, the belief trajectory naturally exhibits **branching exploration of possibilities** (as different update maps are sampled) and **occasional entries into narrow regions** corresponding to strong commitment to a particular hidden state—exactly the “lightning” pattern EXP_007 aims to observe.
+- In that picture, the belief trajectory naturally exhibits **branching exploration of possibilities** (as different update maps are sampled) and **occasional entries into narrow regions** corresponding to strong commitment to a particular hidden state, exactly the “lightning” pattern EXP_007 aims to observe.
 - The authors explicitly point out that, in more realistic networks, we should expect to find **self‑similar sets of activations** corresponding to distributions over latent variables, and that understanding these sets and their symmetries is central for interpretability.
 EXP_007 is an instance of this agenda focused on **temporal prediction and collapse**.

 **How it informs architecture choices**